Scott Wimmer: 2006–2011

-Wimmer joined Morgan-McClure Motorsports in 2006 to drive their No. 4 Aero Exhaust-sponsored Chevy.
+Wimmer joined Morgan-McClure Motorsports in 2006 to drive their No. 4 Aero Exhaust Chevrolet.
 Due to nonpayment, the team lost sponsorship from Aero during the summer of the 2006 season, and Wimmer subsequently left the team following the race at Kansas Speedway.
 Wimmer then joined with Richard Childress Racing as a test driver for the remainder of the season and was signed to drive for the 2007 Busch Series season.
-Wimmer drove the final Cup race of the 2006 season at Homestead-Miami Speedway in the No. 33 Holiday Inn-sponsored Chevrolet earning a season-best finish of 12th.
-In all, Wimmer missed 12 Cup races in 2006, and finished 38th in points.
-That year he also drove in 16 races, part-time, in the Busch Series for the No. 66 Duraflame/Yard-Man/United States Postal Service-sponsored Ford Taurus with Brewco Motorsports He also ran three races for Fitz Bradshaw Racing, two in the No. 14 Family Dollar-sponsored Dodge and one in the No. 12 Goulds Pumps-sponsored Dodge.
-Wimmer had four top-ten finishes, culminating the Busch season 29th in points.
+Wimmer drove the final Cup race of the 2006 season at Homestead-Miami Speedway in the No. 33 Holiday Inn Chevrolet earning a season-best finish of twelfth.
+In all, Wimmer missed twelve Cup races in 2006, and finished 38th in points.
+That year he also drove in sixteen races, part-time, in the Busch Series for the No. 66 Duraflame / Yard-Man / United States Postal Service Ford Taurus with Brewco Motorsports He also drove three races for Fitz Bradshaw Racing, two in the No. 14 Family Dollar Dodge and one in the No. 12 Goulds Pumps Dodge.
+Wimmer had four Top 10 finishes, culminating the Busch season 29th in points.

 In 2007, he joined Richard Childress Racing.
-He competed in 22 races between the No. 21 AutoZone-sponsored Chevy (6 races) and No. 29 Holiday Inn-sponsored Chevy (16 races).
-He also drove one race for KHI at Fontana in Harvick's #77 Dollar General-sponsored Chevrolet (12th).
-He won his first career pole at Gateway International Raceway and had seven Top 5 finishes and 14 Top 10 finishes.
-Wimmer finished 14th in points despite his limited schedule.
-Wimmer shared the No. 29 car with Jeff Burton and with Burton's five wins, twelve top-five finishes and seventeen top-ten finishes combined with Wimmer's finishes, the No. 29 team won the 2007 Busch Series Owner's Championship.
+He competed in 22 races between the No. 21 AutoZone Chevy (six races) and No. 29 Holiday Inn Chevy (sixteen races).
+He also drove one race for KHI at Fontana in Harvick's #77 Dollar General Chevrolet (twelfth).
+He won his first career pole at Gateway International Raceway and had seven Top 5 finishes and fourteen top-ten finishes.
+Wimmer finished fourteenth in points despite his limited schedule.
+Wimmer shared the No. 29 car with Jeff Burton and with Burton's five wins, twelve top-five finishes, and seventeen top-ten finishes combined with Wimmer's finishes, the No. 29 team won the 2007 Busch Series Owner's Championship.
 At the time, it was only the second instance in Busch Series history that the Drivers' and Owners' Championships were not won by the same team.
-In the Nextel Cup Series, Wimmer attempted one race in the No. 78 Furniture Row Racing car at Michigan and five races for Childress in his No. 33 Chevrolet with sponsorships from Holiday Inn (4 races) and Camping World (1 race).
+In the Nextel Cup Series, Wimmer attempted one race in the No. 78 Furniture Row Racing car at Michigan and five races for Childress in his No. 33 Chevrolet with sponsorships from Holiday Inn (four races) and Camping World (one race).
 He only qualified for one race (Indianapolis), finishing 31st after a pit road accident damaged his car.